 On Trial for their Lives: The Hidden Costs of Wrongful Prosecutions, a new report from the Center for Death Penalty Litigation, finds that the death penalty in North Carolina is being used broadly and indiscriminately, with little regard for the strength of the evidence against defendants — and putting innocent people at risk of being sentenced to die.
 It is the first study in the United States of cases in which people were charged or prosecuted capitally but never convicted.
 Its findings shed new light on how innocent people get caught up in the death penalty system.

-CDPL is proud to announce that longtime capital defender Bob Hurley is the recipient of this year’s J. Kirk Osborn Award, for outstanding work on behalf of indigent clients facing the death penalty.
-This year, CDPL will also present the Adam Stein Award for appellate advocacy and work to raise the standard of practice in capital cases.
+CDPL is proud to announce that longtime capital defender Bob Hurley is the recipient of the 2015 J. Kirk Osborn Award, for outstanding work on behalf of indigent clients facing the death penalty.
+This year, CDPL also presented the first Adam Stein Award for appellate advocacy and work to raise the standard of practice in capital cases.
 N.C.
-Appellate Defender Staples Hughes is the recipient of that award.
-We will celebrate Bob and Staples at a reception in September.
-Learn more about our award winners and our event sponsors.
+Appellate Defender Staples Hughes was the recipient of that award.
+We thank Bob and Staples for decades of important work that saved the lives of many vulnerable defendants.

 CDPL client Henry McCollum has been granted a rare pardon of innocence by Gov. Pat McCrory, and is now eligible for up to $750,000 in compensation for the 30 years he spent on death row.
 McCollum was N.C.’s longest serving death row inmate when he was exonerated in September 2014.
 CDPL represented McCollum for 20 years, along with attorneys from the law firm of WilmerHale in Boston, and the N.C.
 Innocence Inquiry Commission conducted substantial investigation in the case.
 Read about this tragic case here.